jst-build/jst/examples/cpp-tutorial/README.md

 $ jst build src helloworld -v
 ```

-The produced output reveals that the project flags `[..., "-std=c++14", "-Wall",
+The produced output reveals that the compile flags `[..., "-std=c++14", "-Wall",
-"-Werror", "-pedantic" ,...]` have been correctly added to the C++ compiler
+"-Werror", "-pedantic" ,...]` have been correctly added to all C++ compiler
-command line.
+command lines.

+Now try modifying those flags yourself and see if they are
+correctly propagated throughout your build.

+### Summary: Stage 2

+In the second stage of this tutorial, you learned how to model dependencies
+between C++ targets and how to configure project-wide settings that apply
+equally to all C/C++ targets within the project.

 ## Stage 3: Add test targets